Wozzeck: Scoring

-Wozzeck is scored for voices, choirs (men's, women's, and children's), and large orchestra, including onstage musicians four times: a military band (act 1, scene 3), a chamber orchestra (act 2, scene 3), a tavern band (act 2, scene 4), and an out-of-tune, upright tavern piano (act 3, scene 3).
+Wozzeck is scored for voices, choirs (men's, women's, and children's), and large orchestra sometimes sorted into distinct ensembles: military band (act 1, scene 3), chamber orchestra (act 2, scene 3), and tavern band (act 2, scene 4).
+The latter's out-of-tune, upright piano returns in act 3, scene 3.
+All but the chamber orchestra perform onstage.